Aakashkumar22/Uber_RideUp_BookingService/README.md

 ---

-## 🌱💡 Innovative Features for UberRideUp App
+## 🌱💡 Innovative Futuristic Features for UberRideUp App

 ### ♻️🍃1.
 Eco-Friendly Routing
 - Offer users the option to choose **routes that minimize carbon emissions**, even if they're slightly longer.